 TSG is one of the UK’s leading IT services providers, trusted to deliver end-to-end solutions for thousands of organisations, academies and businesses.

-With eight Microsoft Gold Competencies our experts are equally at home with applications and infrastructure – both physical and cloud-based – as they are with the telecoms and connectivity that ensure everything works seamlessly.
+With NINE Microsoft Gold Competencies, our experts are equally at home with applications and infrastructure – both physical and cloud-based – as they are with the telecoms and connectivity that ensure everything works seamlessly.

 Microsoft Office 365 for Education - the perfect platform for: